jonananas/tdd-workshop/stringcalculator-mockito-kata.md

 # StringCalculator Mockito Kata
 This kata is intended to get you started with Mockito.
-Start from[String Calculator Kata](http://osherove.com/tdd-kata-1).
+Start from [String Calculator Kata](http://osherove.com/tdd-kata-1).
 Test first!

 1. StringCalculator should receive a Logger interface in it's constructor.
 Write the interface yourself.
 2. Log each result of call to add() with log.info(String message).
 For example "1+1" should result in log.info("2").
 Tip: Use verify().